NickAger/nickager.github.io/_posts/2011-07-16-Using-google-as-your-MTA-from-Seaside.md

 date: 2011-07-16
 layout: post
 ---
-How to use a google account to send the mail from Seaside.
-Here's our configuration:
+A quick to show how we use google mail to send mail from Seaside.
+Here's our setup for getitmade.com:

 1) You need to add `WAEmailConfiguration` as a configuration ancestor.
 And you need to add this configuration: